shukrichrisqubain/IBDTracker/README.md

 * [Usage](#usage)

 ## General Info
-Simple desktop application for people with inflammatory bowel disease to track thier symptoms, weight, food history, medication, and bowel movements.
+IBDTracker is a simple desktop application for people with inflammatory bowel disease to track thier symptoms, weight, food history, medication, and bowel movements.

 ## Technologies
 Project is created with: